sktime/enhancement-proposals/steps/24_skpro_polars_support_integration/step.md

 1. Problem statement
 2. Current functionality of polars inside `skpro.regression`
 3. Extending functionality of `skpro.regression` and description of proposed solution
-4. Current functionality of polars inside  `skpro.survival`
+4. Complete end to end polars support for `skpro` regressors
 5. Extending functionality of `skpro.survival` and description of proposed solution
 6. Current functionality of polars inside  `skpro.distribution`
 7. Extending functionality of `skpro.distribution` and description of proposed solution